2002 USC Trojans football team: No. 7 Notre Dame

-vs. Iowa (Orange Bowl)
+vs. No. 3 Iowa (Orange Bowl)

 USC played third ranked Iowa in the Orange Bowl.
 The matchup featured the top two finalists for that season's Heisman Trophy; Trophy winner Carson Palmer and runner up Brad Banks.
 Banks was the quarterback for the Hawkeyes.
 The Hawkeyes had only lost one game all year and it was to their rival Iowa State.
 Iowa opened the play up with a bang and set an Orange Bowl record when C.J.
 Jones returned the opening kickoff of the game 100 yards for a touchdown.
 USC responded with a touchdown run on from running back Justin Fargas.
 Iowa regained the lead with a field goal from Nate Kaeding.
 USC would kick a field goal in the second quarter to even the score 10-10 at the half.
 USC came out in the second half and separated themselves from Iowa scoring twice in the third quarter to take a 24-10 lead.
 The first score was a pass from Palmer to Mike Williams and the second was another run from Fargas.
 USC ended the third quarter with the ball and scored quickly in the fourth quarter giving them a 31-10 lead.
 The lead grew when Iowa continued to be unable to do anything with the ball and USC took advantage on a rushing touchdown from fan favorite Sunny Byrd to make the score 38-10.
 Iowa would score off a touchdown pass from Banks however it was too late.
 USC would end up winning 38-17.

 The Trojans dominated time of possession in the game, having control of the ball for 38:06 seconds.
 This allowed for the Trojans defense to rest while keeping the Iowa defense out on the field and making them tired.
 USC's defense did not give up a touchdown to Iowa until the fourth quarter of the game and forced Banks to throw his first interception since October 19.